Uppal-Manvir/ResumeAnalyzer/README.md

 ## 🚀 Status

-Phase 1 complete:
+Phase 1 & 2 complete:
-- Resume/job comparison
+- Resume-to-job matching using OpenAI embeddings
+- AI-powered feedback with resume improvement suggestions
-- AI feedback
+- Frontend UI for upload, results, and feedback
+- Job scraping from multiple platforms (Indeed, etc.)
-- Job scraping + backend scoring
+- Automatic backend scoring of new job posts
+- Matching logic to skip duplicate or old jobs

-Next: Notification system for high-scoring jobs and user authentication.
+Next: Notification system for high-scoring jobs and user authentication and refining.

+See [TODO.md](TODO.md) for upcoming features and planned improvements.

 ## 📂 Project Structure